Next CareerWise FCD+Strengths Course:

 3. Assessment - Comprehend and use (under supervision) both formal and informal career development assessments with emphasis on relating appropriate ones to the population served.

-4. Diverse Populations - Recognize special needs of various groups and adapt services to meet their needs.
+4. Overcoming Employment Challenges - Recognize special needs of each individual and adapt service delivery to meet their career development needs.

 5. Ethical and Legal Issues - Follow the NCDA Code of Ethics and know current legislative regulations.